Showing 19 items

 Book, St Andrews Primary School Council, St Andrews: A Village Built on Gold : the history to present day of St Andrews and District compiled by St Andrews Primary School Council, 2008

 ...
 St Andrews: A Village Built on Gold : the history to... anniversary of St Andrews Primary School.
-Describes the displacement...St Andrews Primary School Council... anniversary of St Andrews Primary School.
-Describes the displacement ...This history of the Victorian town of St. Andrews (formerly Queenstown) and its surroundings was written to celebrate the 140th anniversary of St Andrews Primary School.
+Describes the displacement...St Andrews Primary School Council... the 140th anniversary of St Andrews Primary School.
+Describes ...This history of the Victorian town of St. Andrews (formerly Queenstown) and its surroundings was written to celebrate the 140th anniversary of St Andrews Primary School.
 Describes the displacement of the Aboriginal inhabitants of the area, European settlement and the Gold Rushes and the Caledonia diggings.
 Discusses establishment of the school, church and cemetery and various other notable events.
 The school in 1998 and speculations on the future by primary school pupils.
 Contents: Introduction The First People Mining- What a rush!
 The School The Church Queenstown Cemetery The Hotels The Police Paddocks The Families Queenstown in the early twentieth century The Queenstown Bush Fire Brigade The 1st Queenstown Scout troop Queenstown, the 1940s and 1950s The Characters Odds and Sods St Andrews - The Present Times The Future St Andres Primary School in 1998This book is significant in that it documents the history of the St Andrews community from the indigenous presence through its foundation during the Victorian Gold Rush through to local bushfires and predictions of the future by local primary schools students in 1998.
 It remains the only significant secondary source publication written specifically on this rural community.Reprint edition with index 158 p. : ill., ports ; indexEx Eltham College copy Bendigo bank donation label inside cover Title page with stampings for D.D.
 Davey Senior Library Rear page date due slip st andrews, queenstown -

 Greensborough Historical Society